rxseger/homebridge-udp-lightsensor/README.md

-# homebridge-udp-contactsensor
+# homebridge-udp-lightsensor

-UDP server contact sensor input plugin for [Homebridge](https://github.com/nfarina/homebridge)
+UDP server light sensor input plugin for [Homebridge](https://github.com/nfarina/homebridge)

 ## Installation
 1. Install Homebridge using `npm install -g homebridge`
-2. Install this plugin `npm install -g homebridge-udp-contactsensor`
+2. Install this plugin `npm install -g homebridge-udp-lightsensor`
 3. Update your configuration file - see below for an example

 ## Configuration
-* `accessory`: "UdpContactSensor"
+* `accessory`: "UdpLightSensor"
 * `name`: descriptive name
 * `listen_port`: UDP port to listen on for incoming messages
 * `data`: object of names to matching on/off datagram payloads